Posted by Tellason on 23rd Dec 2015

 REMOVING DENIM STAINS

 When it comes to raw denim, the indigo color can easily rub off and stain any surface it comes in contact with, especially when it gets damp from rain or sweat.
-To minimize indigo bleeding (also known as crocking) altogether, do not get the denim wet or rub against any easily stained surfaces.
+To minimize indigo bleeding (also known as crocking) altogether, do not get the denim wet or rub it against any easily stained surfaces.